Zhaotiedan/Code-Practice/README.md

 # Code-Practic

-all languages I have learned and all code practice.
+all languages I have learned and all code practice I have did.